Irregular Periods: Is it Perimenopause and How to Manage it?

 • lasts longer than a week

-If your periods are heavier than usual, fluctuating hormones due to perimenopause could be to blame.
+If your periods are heavier than usual, fluctuating hormones levels due to perimenopause could be to blame.
 A high ratio of estrogen to progesterone causes the lining of the uterus to build, resulting in increased flow.
-If you have recently missed a period, this can also contribute to excess bleeding.
+If you have recently skipped your period, this can also contribute to excess bleeding.

 Other causes of a heavy menstrual flow